 If your product is good and your service is impeccable, you have the luxury of keeping things simple.
 Just informing a loyal customer about the latest addition to your catalogue is enough for an instant click-through.

-You may have noticed how our story slowly moved from one channel of communication to another - from social networks to emails.
-We did it for a reason.
-While social networks are a great way to get the word about your business going, the power of email campaigns dwarves them when it comes to your ultimate goal - sales.
+You may have noticed how our story slowly moved from one channel of communication to another – from social media campaign ideas to email campaign ideas.
+We did it for a reason, even though email isn’t exactly social media.
+While social networks are a great way to get the word about your business going, the power of email campaigns dwarves them when it comes to your ultimate goal – sales.
 Read this article to learn more about the ways to build your email list as your campaigns progresses.